stenionobres/AspNetCoreIdentityLab/README.md

 ```
 * Run Add-Migration command to create Identity migration;
 * Run Update-Database to create [Identity database structure](#identity-default-database-model);

+## Identity Database Customization

+And if developer need to change the tables name?
+Use another schema name or use a separate database for authentication?
+How developer should proceed?

+It's possible to use the EF Core Fluent API and DBContext's configuration to change the ASP.NET Core Identity default database structure.
+Things like a different schema name or diferent table names.

+For this, custom table names and schema are shown in [this DBContext](./AspNetCoreIdentityLab.Persistence/EntityFrameworkContexts/AspNetCoreIdentityLabCustomModelDbContext.cs).
+A [related migration](./AspNetCoreIdentityLab.Persistence/Migrations/AspNetCoreIdentityLabCustomModel/20210112191330_DatabaseInitialStructure.cs) was created for generate a initial database structure.

+To use different databases it's possible too.
+An example is shown in [Authentication API]() and [Authorization API]() that uses different databases with different DBContexts to store the data.

+Other information can be founded in this [excellent guide](https://docs.microsoft.com/en-US/aspnet/core/security/authentication/customize-identity-model?view=aspnetcore-3.1) to customize ASP.NET Core Identity database.

 ## Entity Framework x Another persistence